-Choosing your ink is part of the writing experience.
+Choosing your ink is an important part of the writing experience.
 The ink you use makes a statement.

 What is the best ink?
 Impossible to answer.
 It really is a matter of your personal preference.
 For every writer who prefers a dark deep colour, there is another who prefers a lighter tone of ink and one that will show shade variations.